Pranav8888/Global_Warming/README.md

 The graph above shows _drastic_ *increase* in *Global Temperatures* which overall illustates why it is important to "save" our earth(_sarcasm_).

 ## Food for thought...
 The truth is the earth doesn't need saving.
-It's going to be here regardless of whether it is 500 Degrees Celsius or 5 Degrees Celsius. _But the question is will we be here?_ *We NEED SAVING.* _We need to SAVE ourselves, not the Earth._
+It's going to be here regardless of whether it is 500 Degrees Celsius or 5 Degrees Celsius. _But the question is: Will we be here?_ *We NEED SAVING.* _We need to SAVE ourselves, not the Earth._
 ![Image](https://i.pinimg.com/originals/86/37/91/863791b8ceee324badde2d9352f65c5a.jpg)

 ## Links